|Responsible office||Office of Institutional Equity (IE)|

 3.5.
 Contact: any direct or indirect verbal, written, electronic, or third-party messages, any physical touch or non-verbal gesture.

-3.6.
-Covered Behavior or Sexual Misconduct: the following prohibited activities, as defined herein: sexual or gender-based harassment; harm to others; intimate partner violence; non-consensual sexual contact; non-consensual sexual intercourse; retaliation; sexual exploitation; stalking; and other covered behaviors and actions where such behavior is based on an individual’s sex, gender, or gender identity.
+3.7.
+Covered Behavior or Sexual Misconduct: the following prohibited activities, as defined herein: sexual or gender-based harassment; harm to others; intimate partner violence; non-consensual sexual contact; non-consensual sexual intercourse; sexual exploitation; stalking; retaliation and other covered behaviors and actions where such behavior is based on an individual’s sex, gender, or gender identity.

-3.8.
-Formal Complaint: a written statement filed by a Complainant or signed by the Title IX Coordinator alleging Covered Behavior against a Respondent, requesting investigation of the alleged behavior.
+3.10.
+Formal Complaint: a written statement filed by a Complainant or signed by the Title IX Coordinator alleging Covered Behavior against a Respondent, requesting an informal resolution or an investigation of the alleged behavior.

-3.12.
-Mandated Reporter: individuals designated by the Michigan Child Protection Law as those who must report suspected child abuse or neglect.
+3.14.
+Mandated Reporter: individual designated by the Michigan Child Protection Law as those who must report suspected child abuse or neglect.

-3.21.
-Title IX: federal law that protects people from discrimination based on sex in education programs or activities that receive federal financial assistance.
+3.23.
+Title IX: federal law that protects individuals from discrimination based on sex in education programs or activities that receive federal financial assistance.

-3.22.
-Title IX Coordinator: person designated by WMU to receive all Reports of Covered Behavior and oversee the University’s centralized review and resolution of those Reports in compliance with the law and this Policy and who advises the WMU Community about the Grievance Procedures and courses of action in the broader community.
+3.24.
+Title IX Coordinator: person designated by WMU to receive all Reports of Covered Behavior, oversee the University’s centralized review and resolution of those Reports in compliance with the law and this Policy, and who advises the WMU Community about the Grievance Procedures and courses of action in the broader community.
 The Title IX Coordinator may designate someone (Designee) to assist with carrying out these responsibilities.

 4.1.
 Under Title IX of the Education Amendments Act, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 Title IX applies to all of the University’s programs and activities and requires that the University not discriminate on such bases.
 Title IX prohibits retaliation against any individual who files a good faith complaint or participates in an investigation under Title IX.
 This Policy meets and, in some areas, exceeds the scope of Title IX and its implementing regulations.